 Quality matters more than quantity.
 Completing practice papers without reviewing errors teaches nothing.
 Aim for 30-45 minutes of focused practice daily, with time spent understanding mistakes.
 Five well-analysed questions beat fifty rushed ones.

 If your child needs Secondary Maths support, our experienced tutors focus on building understanding alongside exam preparation.
-Book a trial session to assess where the gaps are.
+Book a free trial class (usually $18) to assess where the gaps are, or WhatsApp us with any questions.
+See our pricing page for rates, or read our guide on choosing the right secondary school if you are still in the selection process.